troglobit/watchdogd/README.md

 driver, and this daemon, periodically "kick", or reset the timer to prevent it from firing.

-Many, if not all, embedded systems rely ony this to handle malfunctions.
+Most embedded systems utilise watchdog timers as a way to automatically recover from malfunctions.

 The Linux kernel provides a common userspace interface `/dev/watchdog`, created automatically when the appropriate watchdog driver is loaded.
 If your board does not have a WDT, the kernel provides a "softdog" module which in many cases can be good enough.

-The idea is to have a watchdog daemon in userspace that runs in the background of your system.
+The idea of a watchdog daemon in userspace is to run in the background of your system.
 When there is no more CPU time for the watchdog daemon to run it will fail to "kick" the WDT.
 This will in turn cause the WDT to reboot the system.

-> If you have an embedded system -- you need a watchdog daemon.

-Most embedded systems utilise this as a way to automatically recover when they get stuck.
+This background process can of course also be used to monitor other aspects of the system.

 ### What can watchdogd do?